-Since April 28, 2010 the members of the of the Board are John A. Cosentino, Jr., Michael O. Fifer, C. Michael Jacobi, Amir P. Rosenthal, James E. Service, Phillip C. Widman, and Ronald C. Whitaker.
-Each then-current Director attended all 2010 meetings of the Board and at least 75% of the meetings of its Committees on which he served during his 2010 tenure.
-In addition, all then-current members of the Company's Board attended the 2010 Annual Meeting of Stockholders.
+In 2011, the members of the Board were C. Michael Jacobi, John A. Cosentino, Jr., James E. Service, Amir P. Rosenthal, Ronald C. Whitaker, Phillip C. Widman and Michael O. Fifer.

+Each Director attended all 2011 meetings of the Board, with the exception of Amir P. Rosenthal, who did not attend one meeting of the Board with the prior permission of the Chairman, and at least 75% of the meetings of the Committees on which they served during their 2011 tenure.
+In addition, all members of the Company's Board attended the 2011 Annual Meeting of Stockholders.
 It is the policy of the Company that attendance at all meetings of the Board, all committee meetings, and the Annual Meeting of Stockholders is expected, unless the Director has previously been excused by the Chairman of the Board for good cause.
-Committee memberships and the number of meetings of the full Board and its committees held during the fiscal year 2010 are set forth in the table below.
+Committee memberships and the number of meetings of the full Board and its committees held during the fiscal year 2011 are set forth in the table below.
 When feasible and appropriate, it is the practice of the Board to hold its regular committee meetings in conjunction with the regular meetings of the Board of Directors.